Tokyo Game Show kicks off as virtual reality generates buzz

 CHIBA, Japan, Sept.
 15, Kyodo

-Virtual reality devices and games are expected to grab the spotlight at The Tokyo Game Show which opened Thursday in Chiba, east of Tokyo.
+Virtual reality devices and games grabbed the spotlight as the Tokyo Game Show opened Thursday in Chiba, east of Tokyo.

-Visitors can get the feel of what to expect next from the gaming industry as exhibitors from around the world gather for the annual extravaganza that precedes the much-hyped debut in October of the PlayStation VR headgear by Sony Corp.'s gaming unit.
+Visitors can get a feel of what to expect next from the gaming industry as exhibitors from around the world gather for the annual extravaganza that precedes the much-hyped debut in October of the PlayStation VR headset by Sony Corp.'s gaming unit.

 The four-day event through Sunday is expected to draw 230,000 visitors to the Makuhari Messe convention center, where a record 614 exhibitors are showcasing 1,523 game titles.

-More than half of the exhibitors come from abroad, according to the Computer Entertainment Supplier's Association and Nikkei Business Publications Inc.
+Foreign exhibitors accounted for more than half of the total, bringing the number of participating countries and territories to record-tying 37, according to the Computer Entertainment Supplier's Association and Nikkei Business Publications Inc.

 The recent buzz over VR comes as conventional console games are increasingly challenged by mobile games.
 The global success of "Pokemon Go" has also focused attention on augmented reality where the real world is overlaid with digital elements.